 Gang members specifically targeted “pisas” (Mexican immigrants who speak little English), knowing these victims rarely report crimes to police.
 Perfect targets: illegal aliens often carried cash and feared deportation more than they feared the gangs.

 A typical robbery scenario: Two 12th Street Locos members approach victims, displaying weapons.
 “What up ese?
 Where you from?
 12th Street Locos gang!”
 They demand valuables: “Give up your stuff.
-If you don’t give us everything in your pockets, you’ll get lit up.”
-Victims surrender phones, cash, sometimes getting beaten regardless.
-It’s a ruthlessly efficient business model built on intimidation and violence.
+If you don’t give us everything in your pockets, we’ll light you up.’
+Victims surrender phones and cash, and gang members sometimes beat them anyway.
+They run a ruthlessly efficient business model built on intimidation and violence.

 The 41 members of the Crazy Boyz gang accumulated 734 arrests for 159 different violations, resulting in 1,512 charges.

-20% of their charges were for violence, amazingly 37 or 90% of the gang members were arrested for a crime involving violence.
+Violence accounted for 20% of their charges, and amazingly, police arrested 37 gang members—90% of the group—for crimes involving violence.
 Violence crimes included murder, rape, kidnapping, robbery, assault, battery, obstruct public officer, spouse abuse, and child cruelty.

 One incident perfectly illustrates the senseless nature of these conflicts.
 A Crazy Boyz member pulled a gun after a 12th Street Locos member flashed gang signs.
 The bullets missed their target but struck a nearby woman in her home.
 She bled to death on her kitchen floor—collateral damage in their idiotic war.